 Output Values expose information about your infrastructure after it's created.
 These are useful for displaying important values (like IP addresses) or for other Terraform configurations to consume.

-Modules are self-contained, reusable packages of Terraform configurations.
-They promote modularity and organization by allowing you to encapsulate common infrastructure patterns.
-Instead of writing the same resource blocks repeatedly, you define them once in a module and reference it across projects.
+Modules are self-contained, reusable packages of Terraform configuration.
+They let you bundle up a common pattern once and use it everywhere.
+Instead of writing the same resource blocks over and over, you define them once in a module and call it from each project.

 The Terraform state file (by default, terraform.tfstate) is crucial.
 It records the mapping between your configuration and real-world infrastructure, tracking: